 For a photograph and more information go to The Norfolk Windmills site.

 It seems that there used to be another windmill in the south of the parish on Round House Hill on the site of Denton Cottage.

 In 1601, during the last years of Elizabeth 1st's reign, the Poor Law Act placed the duty of poor relief on the parish.
 This continued until Gilbert's Act of 1752 allowed parishes to join together in Unions to build poor houses or "Workhouses".

-The Norfolk Museums Service's "Historical Atlas of Norfolk" records that in 1832 Denton's Parish Workhouse contained 26 paupers and made out-relief payments to 108 men women and children - a substantial portion of the village population.
+The Norfolk Museums Service's "Historical Atlas of Norfolk" records that in 1832 Denton's Parish Workhouse, location unknown, contained 26 paupers and made out-relief payments to 108 men women and children - a substantial portion of the village population.
 Its location is unknown.

 The 1834 Poor Law Union Act established the new Union system with workhouses in each single or grouped hundred.
 The Depwade Union's new building at Pulham Market (on the A140) served Denton and the parish workhouse presumably closed.
 The 1881 census records that four of the inmates were born in Denton.
 The Pulham workhouse building closed as recently as 1929.
 It served as the offices of Depwade Rural District Council and later as a hotel before conversion to its present use as flats, Hillcrest Court.

 Further information is available at The Workhouse website.